anxosanchez/LOVEDISTANCE/markdown/oer_curation.md

 theme: gaia
 pagination: true
 class: invert
+size: 4:3

 ---

-# challenges in identifying and utilizing the Open Education Resources (OER).
+# <!-- fit --> Challenges in identifying and utilizing the OERs.

 *There is inadequate perception among teacher educators on availability and usability of relevant OER for teaching the contents.
 * Teacher Educators are varied on their perception regarding OER as relevant and active support to teach content.